-- The small rods or capsules are inserted under the skin of the client's upper arm. - If the implant is inserted within 7 days (5 days for Implanon/ Implanon NXT) of the start of monthly bleeding, there is no need for a back-up method. - If implant is inserted more than 7 days after the start of monthly bleeding (or more than 5 days for Implanon/Nexplanon), the client will need a back-up method for the first 7 days.
+- The small rods or capsules are inserted under the skin of the client's upper arm. - If implant is inserted more than 7 days after the start of monthly bleeding (or more than 5 days for Implanon/Implanon NXT), the client will need a back-up method for the first 7 days.
 The implant will need to be removed after 3-5 years depending on implant type and client's weight. - In postpartum women, there is no need for a back-up method if the woman is less than 6 months postpartum, exclusively breastfeeding and her monthly bleeding has not returned.
-Otherwise, a back-up method is required for the first 7 days. - If a woman is heavier than 80 kg, advise her that Jadelle will become less effective after 4 years of use.
+Otherwise a back-up method is required for the first 7 days. - If a woman is heavier than 80 kg, advise her that Jadelle will become less effective after 4 years of use.

-- Most women initially experience irregular spotting or prolonged light to moderate bleeding.
-Later, bleeding is likely to be lighter, less frequent, or stop altogether. - Some women experience weight gain, headaches, dizziness, nausea, or mood changes.
+- Changes in monthly bleeding: irregular spotting or prolonged light to moderate bleeding in the beginning.
+Later, bleeding is likely to be lighter, less frequent, or stop altogether. - Weight gain, breast tenderness, headaches, dizziness, nausea, mood changes.